bokkypoobah/ChronologicCrowdsaleAudit/audit/code-review/DayToken.md

     * In case of Team address check if lock-in period is over (returns true for all non team addresses)
     * @param _address team address to check lock in period for.
     */
-    // BK NOTE - This could be set as a constant function
-    // BK Ok
     function isTeamLockInPeriodOverIfTeamAddress(address _address) returns (bool isLockInPeriodOver) {
-        // BK Ok
         isLockInPeriodOver = true;
         if (teamIssuedTimestamp[_address] != 0) {
                 if (block.timestamp - teamIssuedTimestamp[_address] < teamLockPeriodInSec)